 Main Takeaway: Knowing that their gifts will double for a limited time is a great motivator for donors.
 Use that knowledge to your advantage and host a matching gift drive.

-Bonus: For matching gifts year-round, see how Mercy Corps helps their supporters determine if their employer matches donations on their branded matching gifts page from Double the Donation.
+Bonus: For matching gifts year-round, check out another example of how Mercy Corps helps their supporters determine if their employer matches donations on their branded matching gifts page from Double the Donation.

 Another effective way for nonprofits to fundraise online is by selling t-shirts.
 Your nonprofit can deisgn t-shirts as merchandise for your organization and sell them online to your supporters.